How Sterling Heights Public Library Connects Patrons to BrainHQ

 Not only are each of the Exercise Your Brain events represented within the schedule, there is also a half page dedicated to explaining the initiative, alongside a custom logo created by the city’s graphic artist.
 Each of the Exercise Your Brain events includes the logo, so patrons can easily see which programs belong to the initiative.

-The library also provides calendar flyers for all of their programming and a bi-monthly flyer that’s specifically about the Exercise Your Brain campaign.
-In addition to print marketing, the library’s website has an ever-present story about the initiative, and Facebook and Twitter posts help get the word out about brain health programming.
+The library also provides calendar flyers for all of their programming, including community health and health literacy programming, and a bi-monthly flyer that’s specifically about the Exercise Your Brain campaign.
+In addition to print marketing, the library’s website has an ever-present story about the initiative, and Facebook and Twitter posts help get the word out about health and wellness programming.

 Tips to Help Promote Brain Health at Your Library